 Because your private retreat is supposed to remove you from the frantic activities of your "other" life, choose colors for walls, furniture, or accessories that help to reinforce the fact that the area is for relaxing.

-Choose Colors That Are Soothing
+Choose Soothing Colors

 White is an especially comforting and cooling color and gives a soft, uncomplicated look to any surface.
 Simple slipcovers or upholstery in textured shades of white look lovely almost anywhere.
 If you cannot change the upholstery on the pieces in your private retreat, consider throwing a white or cream wool or mohair shawl over a busy print cover.
 You'd be amazed how quickly the area is transformed.